eslint/eslint/docs/rules/no-inline-comments.md

 ### ignorePattern

-A regular expression can be provided to make this rule ignore specific comments.
+To make this rule ignore specific comments, set the `ignorePattern` option to a string pattern that will be passed to the [`RegExp` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/RegExp).

 Examples of **correct** code for the `ignorePattern` option: